We’ve been in Sydney 9 months now. Nine.Whole.Months. Holy smokes, where did the time go?

 One of my favourite quotes from a colleague in New York: “Well at least you’ll get to kick back.
 An Aussie girl’s idea of dressing up is throwing on a pair of Uggs”.

 She couldn’t have been more wrong.
-Sydney is one of THE most dressed up cities I’ve been in and it’s probably the only city whose women can look classy wearing sky high heels and body con dresses to brunch.
+Sydney is one of THE most dressed up cities I’ve been in.
 Any and every excuse to dress up is seized by the horns, whether work, travel or the Australian favourite: a day at the races.

-While America packs on the pounds and takes comfort from fake articles about photoshopped models and airbrushed actresses, Sydneysiders are working harder than ever (and relying on some lucky genes) to stay fit, healthy and beautiful.
+Sydneysiders are working harder than ever (and relying on some deliciously healthy food) to stay fit, healthy and beautiful.
 A short stroll through the CBD, Bondi, Surry Hills or really any central Sydney neighbourhood is all the motivation you’ll need to get back on that treadmill (or soft sand).
 Need some inspiration from afar?
 Check out Uge’s gallery at www.aquabumps.com.
 Either way, no dramas bro.